FlyingDiver/Indigo-radiora2/README.md

-# Lutron RadioRA 2 / Caséta Plugin
+# Lutron RadioRA 2 / Homeworks QS / Caséta Plugin
-Indigo plugin for Lutron RadioRa 2 and  Caséta
+Indigo plugin for Lutron systems, including RadioRa 2 , RRa2 Select, Homeworks QS, and  Caséta

 ## Requirements

 1. For RadioRa2, a Main Repeater (RR-MAIN-REP-WH) with ethernet or serial connection to the Indigo server.

 2. For RadioRa2 Select, a Main Repeater (RR-SEL-REP2) with ethernet.

+3. For Homeworks QS, a HQP6-1 or HQP6-2 Processor.

 3. For Caséta, a Wireless Smart Bridge Pro (L-BDGPRO2) with ethernet.